Bryan R. Wilson: Work and legacy

 Wilson made further contributions with his influential The Social Dimensions of Sectarianism: Sects and New Religious Movements in Contemporary Society (1990).
 He was also a pioneer of studies of millennialism, many years before this field achieved its present visibility, in Magic and the Millennium (1973).

 Wilson also engaged with specific religious groups to help determine if they were a "cult" or not.
 He studied and wrote a short paper about the Bruderhof in which he declares that they are not a cult.
-He wrote: If these characteristics are accepted as the popular understanding of what is meant by the term “cult”, then it must be said that the Bruderhof in no way approximates “cult” status.
+He wrote: "If these characteristics are accepted as the popular understanding of what is meant by the term “cult”, then it must be said that the Bruderhof in no way approximates “cult” status.
 Its goals and values are positive and life-affirming, and it maintains non-violence as a basic principle."

-Together with Karel Dobbelaere, he wrote an extensive paper on the Moonies in Belgium.
-In it, he compares the media reaction to the Unification church despite there being only a handful of committed moonies in the country.
+Together with Karel Dobbelaere, he wrote an extensive paper on the "Moonies in Belgium".
+In it, he compares the media reaction to the Unification Church despite there being only a handful of committed Moonies in the country.

 The book Secularization, Rationalism, and Sectarianism: Essays in Honour of Bryan R. Wilson (1993) was published in his honour.

+According to Benjamin Beit-Hallahmi in 2025, Wilson argued for a "minimal definition of religion", meaning looking only at beliefs and not motivation, which allowed the "religion" label to be applied to Scientology.
+Wilson also compared Scientology to more mainstream religious groups like Quakers, Pentecostal groups, Judaism, and Buddhism.
+Beit-Hallahmi criticized Wilson for his writing on Scientology, saying that some of his claims about the group "indicate total ignorance (or willful deception)".
+In addition, according to Beit-Hallahmi, Wilson's statements about Scientology, and other groups like Jehovah’s Witnesses and Christian Science, reflect "an apparent lack of familiarity with the actual practices of these groups".